hussainmt5/sonar-jenkin-git-docker/README.md

-This is a sample Web Application to use during Continuous Integration demos.
+This is a sample Web Application to use during Continuous Integration demos

 # Build Instruction

 ```
-mvn3 clean package
+mvn clean package
 ```

 # Deploy instruction